iced-rs/iced/README.md

 the [Rust Community Discord].
 I go by `lone_scientist#9554` there.

 ## Sponsors
-The development of iced is sponsored by the [Cryptowatch] team at [Kraken.com]
+The development of Iced is sponsored by the [Cryptowatch] team at [Kraken.com]

 [documentation]: https://docs.rs/iced/
 [examples]: https://github.com/iced-rs/iced/tree/master/examples